Mark Bavaro

 Mark Anthony Bavaro (born April 28, 1963) is an American former professional football player who was a tight end for the New York Giants (1985–1990), Cleveland Browns (1992), and Philadelphia Eagles (1993–1994) in the National Football League (NFL).
 Bavaro was selected to the Pro Bowl for his performances in the 1986 and 1987 seasons and was a member of the Giants teams that won Super Bowls XXI and XXV.

-After an All-American career at the University of Notre Dame, Bavaro was drafted by the Giants in the fourth round (#100 overall) in the 1985 NFL Draft.
+After an All-American career at the University of Notre Dame, Bavaro was drafted by the Giants in the fourth round (#100 overall) in the 1985 NFL draft.
 He quickly emerged as a starter in his rookie season and became renowned during his Giants career for his blocking, toughness, and receiving skills.
 After a degenerative knee condition forced him to sit out the 1991 season, he returned to play three seasons for the Browns and Eagles before retiring in 1995.
-Since retiring Bavaro has done work as an anti-abortion activist.
+Since retiring, Bavaro has done work as an anti-abortion activist.
 His brother David also played in the NFL for four seasons.

 Early life and college

-Bavaro was born in Winthrop, Massachusetts.
+Bavaro was born in Winthrop, Massachusetts as the second of three children to Wally, a track coach at Chelsea High School, and Christine, who studied to be a marriage and family therapist when her children were in school.
+Both of his grandfathers came from Italy.
+His younger brother David also played football professionally as a linebacker for four NFL teams over the course of four seasons.
 He attended Danvers High School in Danvers, Massachusetts, where he was a high school football All-American.
 He was a well-rounded athlete who also excelled in track and field at Danvers.
 After being intensively recruited by several colleges, he chose to play collegiately for the University of Notre Dame.
 He was recruited by head coach Dan Devine but played his four years under coach Gerry Faust.
 He played behind star tight end Tony Hunter as a freshman, then missed all but three minutes of his sophomore season due to a hand injury.
 He established himself as a starter as a junior, but grew home-sick and briefly contemplated quitting the team to move back home following the season.
 After Faust talked him into staying, he won All-America honors his senior season, when he totalled 32 receptions for 395 yards.
 Bavaro developed a reputation for playing through injuries while at Notre Dame.
-"He plays with pain better than any player I've seen in my 37 years of coaching" Faust later stated.
+"He plays with pain better than any player I've seen in my 37 years of coaching," Faust later stated.
 He left Notre Dame after graduating in 1985 despite having one season of eligibility remaining (due to the redshirt status of his sophomore season) and was selected in the fourth round (#100 overall) of the 1985 NFL Draft by the New York Giants.